The Art Of The Quit: The 7 Foundational Beliefs You Must Hold Before You Quit Your Job And Get Paid To Be You

 Knowing when and what to quit is a core skill for a legendary career.

-If you work at a company of any size, you must come to terms with reality: there are about six to twelve people who run the show.
+There are about six to twelve people who run the show.
 If you’re not one of them, no matter what you do, you’ll never be in control of your future.

 Now, don’t get us mis-con-screwed.

 There are perfectly good reasons (and seasons) where working for someone else, or staying inside a big system, is a legendary thing to do.

 Some people have legendary careers inside big companies.
 That’s cool.

-But most of us will have to quit, whether you want to be an entrepreneur or be more entrepreneurial.
-Or you want to be a creator, or be more creative.
-Either way, quitting isn’t a failure.
-It’s a skill.
+However, most of us will have to quit, whether to be an entrepreneur or become more entrepreneurial.
+To be a creator, or be more creative.

 (A high-stakes, high-agency, career-altering skill.)